AdobeDocs/experience-platform.en/help/destinations/destination-sdk/server-and-file-configuration.md

 >
 >The functionality to configure and submit file-based destinations using Adobe Experience Platform Destination SDK is currently in Beta.
 The documentation and functionality are subject to change.

+This page details all server configuration options for your file-based destination servers and instructs you how to set up various file configuration options for users exporting files from Experience Platform to your destination.

-The server specs for file-based destinations can be configured in Adobe Experience Platform Destination SDK via the common endpoint `/authoring/destination-servers`.
-Read [Destinations API endpoint operations](./destination-server-api.md) for a complete list of operations you can perform on the endpoint.
+The server and file configuration specs for file-based destinations can be configured in Adobe Experience Platform Destination SDK via the `/destination-servers` endpoint.
+Read [Destination server API endpoint operations](./destination-server-api.md) for a complete list of operations you can perform on the endpoint.

 ## File-based Amazon S3 destination server spec {#s3-example}